micmejia/bible-dump/NKJV/Mark/Mark 9.md

 And wherever it seizes him, it throws him down; he foams at the mouth, gnashes his teeth, and becomes rigid.
 So I spoke to Your disciples, that they should cast it out, but they could not."

 ###### 19
-He answered him and said, "O faithless[^b] generation, how long shall I be with you?
-How long shall I [^c]bear with you?
+He answered him and said, "O faithless generation, how long shall I be with you?
+How long shall I bear with you?
 Bring him to Me."

 ###### 20
 Then they brought him to Him.
 And when he saw Him, immediately the spirit convulsed him, and he fell on the ground and wallowed, foaming at the mouth.